Michael Thompson (Canadian politician): Political career

 He entered local politics in 1994 but was defeated in his attempt to win election to Metro Toronto council by Norm Kelly.
 In 1998 he became assistant to Councillor Lorenzo Berardinetti.
 When Berardinetti was elected to the Legislative Assembly of Ontario, Thompson successfully ran to replace him in the 2003 Toronto municipal election.

 With a focus on "law and order" issues, Thompson is considered one of the more right-wing members of Toronto council.
 Soon after his election, he earned considerable and generally positive media attention for his forceful calls to address urban violence.
 He campaigned for a time to retain Julian Fantino as chief of the Toronto Police Service, and also pushed for a hotline to report troublesome rodents.

-In the summer of 2005, dubbed "The Summer of the Gun", where Toronto saw a wave of shootings particularly in certain low-income neighbourhoods, Thompson garnered national attention for a suggestion that Toronto police should potentially be allowed or expected to stop and search young Black Canadian males at random.
+In the summer of 2005, dubbed "The Summer of the Gun", when Toronto saw a wave of shootings particularly in certain low-income neighbourhoods, Thompson garnered national attention for a suggestion that Toronto police should potentially be allowed or expected to stop and search young Black Canadian males at random.
 Thompson argued that a large percentage of the guns being used and a large number of victims are in the black community.
 Thompson was accused of racial profiling and also expressed surprise that a black politician would suggest such an idea.
 Thompson himself said that he did not actually suggest racial profiling and later clarified his proposal, stating that he would not call for police to pull people over just because they're black, but rather because gun violence was affecting the black community.
 Thompson said that phone calls and e-mails received by his office had been mostly positive.

 Thompson spent years campaigning to replace the Scarborough RT with a tunnelled extension of the Bloor-Danforth subway, arguing they could gain more ridership than the proposed Spadina line extension to York University.

 Thompson had an expense claim of $300 to have his office blessed by a local Baptist Pastor in December 2010.